Qw3rtzuiop/SMIQriser/README.md

-# Riser/Extender for Rohde & Schwarz SMIQ signal generators
+# Riser/extender for Rohde & Schwarz SMIQ signal generators

 Not tested yet

+The connectors are DIN 41612 2x32 pin connectors